geotools/geotools/docs/user/library/render/chart.rst

        Every axis defines a new numbered axisindex, starting from 0
    * - ewd2
      - Extra dataset, format is the same as chd
+       This is an Eastwood extension, not part of Google Charts.
    * - ewlo
      - Orientations - format is: iAxisIndex  ',' orientation '|' ...

        orientation is 's' / 'u' / 'd' for standard/up/down
+       This is an Eastwood extension, not part of Google Charts.
    * - ewtr
      - format is iSeries ',' cColor ',' cLineWidth
+       This is an Eastwood extension, not part of Google Charts.